-Cov Aero provides a huge bonus in the form of free groundschool for all of its flight students.
+Cov Aero provides targeted groundschool for all of its flight students.

 With a network of highly-qualified instructors and groundschool mentors, we can help make light work of the studying required to gain your pilot's licence.